Friday, May 08, 2009

 These things keep you from breaking blades:

-Proper tensioning (see above).
+Proper tension (see above).

 At corners and tight curves- Turn the work piece s-l-o-w-l-y, while "sawing" the blade in place.
 Proceed slowly through all curves.